cocoabits/MASShortcut/CONTRIBUTING.md

 # Commit Messages

 Please use descriptive commit message.
-As an example, _Bug fix_ commit message doesn’t say much, while _Fixed a memory-management bug in formatting code_ works much better.
+As an example, _Bug fix_ commit message doesn’t say much, while _Fix a memory-management bug in formatting code_ works much better.
+A [nice detailed article about writing commit messages](http://chris.beams.io/posts/git-commit/) is also available.

 # How to Release a New Version